zhiburt/tabled/README.md

 We often do break change on minor version bump.
 So you probably shall not depend on minor version (like `0.7`).
 It's likely better to depend on constant version e.g. `0.8.0`

+### Comparison

+Nowadays there's a few libraries for pretty tables.
+Some may wonder why `tabled` is better or worse than others libraries?

+I hope `tabled` does it's job good, but at the end of the day you probably need to decide it yourself.
+If you have any ideas for an enhancement or have a question about `tabled` please file an issue.

+Bellow you will find a list of crates which do simmilar things or do something which `tabled` doesn't.
+You can find performance Comparison benchmarks for some of them [here](https://github.com/zhiburt/tabled/tree/comparision-libs-bench).

+The description is taken from the author's quotes.

+* *[`cli-table`](https://github.com/devashishdxt/cli-table/) tends to keep the compile time and crate size low and support all the platforms.
+It has an optional `csv` support.*

+* *[`comfy-table`](https://github.com/Nukesor/comfy-table) focuses on providing a minimalistic, but rock-solid library for building text-based tables with focus on safety and dynamic-length content arrangement.*

+* *[`term-table-rs`](https://github.com/RyanBluth/term-table-rs) main focus is on a good set of tools for rendering CLI tables, while allowing users to bring their own tools for things like colors.
+It has an ability to have different number of columns in each row of the table.*

+Please if you feel about some crate being worth menthioned open an issue.